alanbsmith/react-webpack-rails/README.md

 ## PRODUCTION
 A rake task for precompiling the webpack assets is added by the generator.
 This essentially adds the Webpack/Babel transpiling to the precompilation task that runs when you deploy to production.
 So you should never need to have two separate build tasks.

-## Contributing
+## CONTRIBUTING

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/react-webpack-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/alanbsmith/react-webpack-rails.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License
+## LICENSE

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).